Collaboration tools worth using for document editing

 CKEditor 5 allows you to create documents for a wide range of purposes as you tailor the editor to your company’s needs.
 A developer can add various features to make it as robust or bare-bones as he sees fit.
 It is a great alternative to MS Office, Microsoft 365, Google Docs and other rich text editors on the market.
 If you are looking for a document editor, with a modular installation within your application, look no further.

 Collaboration tools for remote teams and software continue to evolve.
 Before the Covid-19 pandemic, many companies did not even realize the potential of cooperation online, through the use of innovative tools, in order to complete projects.
 Now, content-editing software like CKEditor 5 allows employees to tap into existing documents at the tip of their fingertips using a couple of mouse clicks and quickly get back to collaborative work on a document - tailored to the needs of an application it can be integrated into.

+These tools can all augment or be used in conjunction with a WYSIWYG editor, like CKEditor 5, and overall document editing and management software you may rely on already.
 To learn more about the way CKEditor 5 can help your company operate on a global scale collaboratively and be implemented within your web application, contact us.